angular/angular/TOOLS_DART.md

 an option to hide libraries that are too small, so you can focus on the biggest contributors.

+#### Track unused reflection data

+Call `reflector.trackUsage()` to cause it to track reflection information used by the application.
+Reflection information (`ReflectionInfo`) is a data structure that stores information about your application that Angular uses for locating DI factories, generated change detectors and other code related to a given type.
+After exercising your application, call `reflector.listUnusedKeys()` to get a list of types and functions whose reflection information was retained but was never used by the application.

 #### Use code coverage to find dead code

 When running in Dartium (or in Dart VM in general) you can request code